ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 below, with suggested thresholds.
 This list is not exhaustive.

 - Client Key changing more than once over any two consecutive policy windows.
 This is a Client-specific penalization event.
-A suggested threshold for penalizing the Client based on this is one event.
+A RECOMMENDED threshold for penalizing the Client based on this is one event.

 - Issuer responses missing the "Sec-Token-Origin" header on a 2xx response.
 This is an Issuer-specific penalization event.
-A suggested threshold for penalizing the Issuer based on this is ten events across all Clients.
+A RECOMMENDED threshold for penalizing the Issuer based on this is ten events across all Clients.

-- Anonymous Issuer Origin ID (from Issuer) collision across two Anonymous Client IDs for a particular Client within a single policy window.
+- Anonymous Issuer Origin ID (from Issuer) collision across two Anonymous Origin IDs for a particular Client within a single policy window.
 This penalization event is applicable for both Clients and Issuers.
-A suggested threshold for penalizing the Issuer is ten events across all Clients.
+A RECOMMENDED threshold for penalizing the Issuer is ten events across all Clients.
-A suggested threshold for penalizing the Client is two events across multiple Issuers, or five events with a single Issuer.
+A RECOMMENDED threshold for penalizing the Client is two events across multiple Issuers, or five events with a single Issuer.

 Once a Client or Issuer passes the threshold for penalization, the Attester